-Once I'm taking the Berryville LSAT prep course with TestMasters, what are the best ways to get help with course materials I have questions about?
+Once I'm taking a Berryville LSAT prep course with TestMasters, what are the best ways to get help with course materials I have questions about?

 TestMasters Instructors are made accessible to students outside of their regularly schedules classes.
 Students can contact our Academic Assistance department to get any questions answered by an expert instructor.

-When can I make up a scheduled diagnostic exam for the Berryville TestMasters course?
+When can I make up a scheduled diagnostic exam for a Berryville TestMasters course?

 Students can easily make-up a diagnostic exam by administering the test at home in a quiet location.
 It is recommended that students take the practice tests under timed conditions.
 They can then score their test online and view their score reports in the Online Resource Center.
 If there is another location that is convenient for a student, they may also print an audit pass to attend the diagnostic on a different date, at a different location.